 Your host, Mary Boren, at your service.
-Off and on for over 20 years, I have sought out Internet poets who share my love of the craft, and have amassed volumes of rhyming poetry from various forums and websites that are now technologically obsolete.
+Off and on since 1995, I have sought out Internet poets who share my love of the craft, and have amassed volumes of rhyming poetry from various forums and websites that are now technologically obsolete.
 This list will grow as I revisit those collections and continue to encounter outstanding poets on the web.
 It is only since about 2014 that I developed an appropriate appreciation for free verse, so be patient as more of it it gains rightful place in the subsites of Poets Collective Multisite Network.

-Please enjoy a sampling of 12 to 20 poems from each of these friends whose work exemplifies the objective of Poets Collective, which is “to encourage and promote poetry writing that can stand the test of time and reading that can assure its will to live.”
+Please enjoy a sampling of 12 to 20 poems from each of these friends and relatives (whether by birth or choice) whose work exemplifies the objective of Poets Collective, which is “to encourage and promote poetry writing that can stand the test of time and reading that can assure its will to live.”

 |Duane Dodson graciously mentored me at the Sonnet Board around the turn of the century, and subsequently became a treasured mainstay of a forum I hosted for about four years.
 Masterful rhyme & meter is his forte.||Susanne Donoghue was immediately identified as a kindred spirit when I met her on a large interactive site in 2014, and we’ve seen eye-to-eye in working together on several projects.
 She excels in both free verse and R&M.||Roger Dorey was an enthusiastic novice when I met him on a large poetry site in 2012.
 He soaked up learning like a sponge, and quickly mastered the techniques of rhyme & meter.|